charlesfoster/h2seq/README.md

 Each row points the workflow to fastq files associated with a sample.
 Each sample can have one long reads file, and one short read fastq file (single-end) or a pair of short read fastq files (paired end).

+> [!IMPORTANT]
+> Currently single-end short read functionality is not tested and might not work.

 Extra columns can be added to the spreadsheet as required for local purposes (e.g., tracking barcodes/serial numbers etc.), but must occur _after_ the mandatory minimal columns and cannot use any of the mandatory minimal column names.

 Now, you can minimally run the pipeline using: